Tine Thing Helseth: Concert and festival performances

 She has appeared at music festivals including Bergen International Festival, Kissinger Summer Festival and Usedomer Music Festival.

 In 2007 Helseth performed at the Nobel Peace Prize Concert.

-Helseth has also performed more than five times in the United States so far.
-The first time was on 13 December 2009 at the National Gallery of Art in Washington, D.C.
-She then performed at Carnegie Hall in New York City on 18 February 2011, and the Struthers Library Theatre in Warren, Pennsylvania on 20 February 2011.
-Her most recent solo performance in the United States took place on 23–25 May 2014 at Bass Performance Hall in Fort Worth, Texas.
+Helseth has also performed more than five times in the United States.
+In 2009, she performed at the National Gallery of Art in Washington, D.C.; in 2011, at Carnegie Hall in New York City and the Struthers Library Theatre in Warren, Pennsylvania; in 2014, at Bass Performance Hall in Fort Worth, Texas.
+In 2019, she toured the United States with her all-female brass group, tenThing.

-In April 2019 she toured the US for two weeks with her all-female brass group - tenTHING and among other locations they performed at the Empire Theatre in San Antonio, Texas on 4 April 2019.

 In 2012, she opened the memorial concert for the 2011 Norway attacks by playing trumpet from the roof of Oslo City Hall.

 In 2013 she appeared twice in the BBC Proms, performing with tenThing at the Cadogan Hall and also at the Royal Albert Hall.

+She performed at the Australian Festival of Chamber Music in 2018, and in 2024 gave a master class at the Australian National Academy of Music as well as playing Weinberg's Trumpet Concerto with the Melbourne Symphony Orchestra.

 Releases

-She appears on Didrik Solli-Tangen's second single Best Kept Secret, taken from Solli-Tangen's debut album Guilty Pleasures, which was released on 3 September 2010.

-In 2012, Tine released her debut album Storyteller as well as the debut album of her brass ensemble tenThing, called 10, on EMI Classics.
-Her newest CD TINE, a personal selection of original and transcribed works, was released on 12 March 2013.
+Helseth appeared on Didrik Solli-Tangen's second single "Best Kept Secret", taken from Solli-Tangen's debut album Guilty Pleasures, which was released on 3 September 2010.
+In 2012, she released her debut album Storyteller on EMI Classics, as well as 10, the debut album of her brass ensemble, tenThing.
+Her album TINE, a personal selection of original and transcribed works, was released on 12 March 2013.